Looking for ways to reduce the cost of your weekly shop? Well, rather surprisingly, Amazon Pantry could help you save money.

 Over the last year, we have all started to feel the pinch.
 I’m sure most of us are aware of the row that erupted between Tesco and Unilever about prices of various products including Marmite and PG Tips.
 The fact is, since Brexit, Sterling has taken a bit of a battering.

-Take a look it this graph taken from the Independent:
+*Boring graph alert* Take a look at this graph taken from the Independent:

 Now you may not be one for currency fluctuations and graphs, but the image tells us that the value of the pound has decreased quite sharply.
 That’s a good thing if you sell goods abroad, but not great if you import.
 And as we import a lot of our goods, including food, this means that the cost to us has risen.